 - Notice of Sale

 - Sale Announcement and Instructions to Bidders

 - Attachment A with Block lease legal descriptions

 - Lease Forms

 - Mitigation Measures

-- Bid Form for Areawide Oil & Gas Lease Sale (Revised 8/2018) - Block Map (Available on or after Friday, August 17, 2018)
+- Bid Form for Areawide Oil & Gas Lease Sale

+- Block Map

+- Supplemental Notice of Sale (if issued)

 Printed copies of these documents are available for a fee.
-Printed copies of the map can be ordered for \$50.00.
+Printed copies of the tract map can be ordered for \$50.00.
 To order any of these documents, please contact:

+Leasing Section

-Leasing Section Alaska Department of Natural Resources Division of Oil and Gas 550 West 7th Avenue, Suite 1100 Anchorage, AK 99501-3563 Phone: (907) 269-8800 Email: dog.leasing@alaska.gov
+Alaska Department of Natural Resources

+Division of Oil and Gas

+550 West 7th Avenue, Suite 1100

+Anchorage, AK 99501-3563

+Phone: (907) 269-8800

+Email: dog.leasing@alaska.gov